History

 In January 2015, the holding company united its digital television software development and implementation divisions under the GS Labs brand.

-This allowed GS Labs to become the first Russian developer and supplier of comprehensive solutions for digital TV operators across all platforms.
+This allowed GS Labs to become the first Russian developer and supplier of comprehensive solutions for digital TV operators of any format.
 The key area of activity for GS Labs is the development and integration of software, including the creation of unique domestic products: conditional access systems, the Stingray TV software platform for digital TV set-top boxes, mobile applications and services, as well as hybrid solutions in related areas.

 learn more